 - Pollution in rivers has only added to the already scarce water resources which have threatened water security.
 For eg: More than 600 million people in India are suffering from severe water shortages, according to the NITI Aayog’s Composite Water Management Index.

 - Frequent changes in river courses lead to floods causing damage to human life and property and it also affects river ecosystems.
 For example, A significant flood in India in 2008 prompted the Kosi River to switch to an older channel, displacing 3 million people and claiming more than 250 lives.

-- Multipurpose projects are not without negative effects such as sedimentation on river beds, dislocation of people, and destruction of flora and fauna especially aquatic life.
+- Multipurpose projects are not without negative effects such as sedimentation on river beds, dislocation of people, and destruction of flora and fauna, especially aquatic life.

-- Fluctuations in river flow also affect the Hydrological cycle as these are essential component that further aggravates the scarcity of freshwater.
+- Fluctuations in river flow also affect the Hydrological cycle as these are an essential component that further aggravates the scarcity of freshwater.

 - Interlinking of rivers also affects the natural flows of rivers which will affect aquatic ecosystems, ecological flow, etc. of the rivers.